 The Abolition Project envisions a united abolition movement across punitive incarceration, immigrant detention, and human trafficking that centers the experiences of BIPOC women and girls to imagine and create a world where all people are free to thrive.

-Mapping Modern-day Slavery addresses the societal problem of modern-day slavery in the United States in the form of human trafficking, punitive incarceration, and immigrant detention.
-The project will reach women and girls who are Black, Indigenous, and people of color by producing an interactive system map of modern-day slavery.
-By employing system mapping to visually represent modern-day slavery and participatory action research to populate a free online resource, organizers will have a new tool to connect systemic racism to modern-day slavery and individual forms of slavery to the others.
+This think-and-do tank facilitates participatory action research with abolitionists to address the societal problem of modern-day slavery in the United States in the form of human trafficking, punitive incarceration, and immigrant detention.
+We center the experiences of BIPOC women and girls in the United States.
+By employing system mapping to visually represent modern-day slavery and participatory action research to populate a free online resource, abolitionists will have a new tool to connect the prison industrial complex to modern-day slavery and individual forms of slavery to the others.

 Are you an abolitionist interested in becoming a PAR Partner?
 Complete the application below, and someone will contact you shortly.

 Christina Dawkins has spent her career advancing human rights.
 She founded A4Abolitionist, a social justice consultancy to advise artists and educators advancing justice for the most vulnerable populations, and the Abolition Project, a think-and-do tank that builds systems maps of modern-day slavery through participatory action research.

 Christina specializes in human trafficking, punitive incarceration, and immigrant detention.
 She has over 10 years of experience in higher education, developing programs, teaching courses, and advising students.
 She became the founding Program Manager of the Justice-in-Education and Public Humanities Initiatives.
 In addition, she founded the Lang Prison Initiative, the first in-person college program at Metropolitan Correctional Center in NYC.